Mark Padilla

 Bio

 Dr. Padilla, Professor, is a medical anthropologist with training and experience in public health both domestically and internationally.
 Most of his work is located at the juncture of anthropology and the more applied concerns of public health.
-As an anthropologist trained in ethnographic methods, globalization, and critical medical anthropology, he has sought to bring structural and social inequalities into greater focus in public health, and to advocate for evidence-based policy reforms to address the health needs of marginalized populations.
+As an anthropologist trained in ethnographic methods, globalization, and critical medical anthropology, he has sought to bring structural and social inequalities into greater focus in public health, and to advocate for evidence-based policy reforms to address the health needs of vulnerable populations.

 Since 2006, Dr. Padilla’s research has been continuously funded through NIH, and his work has also been funded through foundations such as the Ford Foundation, the National Science Foundation, and the Wenner-Gren Foundation for Anthropological Research.
 These projects also have incorporated multiple student researchers, many of whom have published with him over the years.
-Some of his recent projects include:
+Some of his recent projects in the Caribbean include:

 • 2018-2020: “A Multi-Level Health Systems Study of Collapse and Resilience in Puerto’s Response to Hurricane Maria.”
 (National Institute on Aging, #1R21AG063453-01).
 Role: Co-PI (with Nelson Varas-Diaz and Sheilla Rodriguez-Madera).
 This study (“the AFTER project”) examined using ethnographic methods the impact of hurricane Maria on the health care system in Puerto Rico, incorporating multilevel institutional ethnography with patients, providers/administrators, and policy makers.